Genomic-Medicine-Linkoping/var-genes-ro/README.md

 - `proc/diagnostic_genes.fa`: Antibiotic and resistance genes file
 - `proc/phenotypes.csv`: Csv file containing phenotypes related with genes
+- `proc/*.{html,md}`: Html and markdown files of Jupyter notebooks.
+These are here just for archiving purposes.

 The processed intermediary files were produced with jupyter notebooks in `bin`-directory inside conda environment defined by `bin/exp.yml`.